portugal d7 visa 2022 guide free eligibility test

 Can I bring my family members with me on a D7 Visa?

-Yes, you can bring family members with you on a D7 Visa under the Family Reunification Program.
-The program covers:
+Yes, you can bring family members on a D7 Visa through the Family Reunification Program.
+This includes your spouse, minor or disabled children, dependent adult children studying in Portugal, and first-degree ascendants.

 Can I convert my existing visa to a D7 Visa?